Rohankohli38/Ansible-server-installation-windows/README.md

 Execute the script using --- **.\ConfigureRemotingForAnsible.ps1**

-#Your Windows Server is now ready for remote management with Ansible.
+## Your Windows Server is now ready for remote management with Ansible.

 Now, Go to the control node and verify connection has been establish between control and manage node using following command -

-		- ansible –m win_ping windows
+	- ansible windows -m win_ping

-NOTE - If you got timeout error enable the inbound port https-winrm
+***NOTE*** - If you got timeout error enable the inbound port **https-winrm**

+---

+## To install the application on window server we will use chocolatey that is used to manage application on windows

+First install chocolatey on windows using following command on powershell

+	Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))

+Now install chocolatey on control node (ubuntu) using following command

+	anisble-galaxy collection install chocolatey.chocolatey

+---